Storie di successo

-The Muruca framework is currently used by several Digital Libraries.
+The Muruca framework is currently used by several Digital Scholarly Editions.

 For the Muruca latest version at work, see: